Annie-Dhawan/machine-learning-projects/Data Science Salary Prediction/README.md

 *	**Random Forest** – Again, with the sparsity associated with the data, I thought that this would be a good fit and it is a good fit after performing hyperparameter optimization using grid search CV.

 ## Productionization
-This is a final step in this, I built a flask API endpoint that was hosted on a local webserver by following along with the TDS tutorial.
+This is a final step in this, I built a flask API endpoint that was hosted on a local webserver.
 The API endpoint takes in a request with a list of values from a job listing and returns an estimated salary which turns out to best approach.

+Thank You